 • Empower & mobilize: Offering concrete knowledge and tools to help people better fight for their rights.

-EVENTS: On December 10th; 2023, we will commemorate the 75th anniversary of the Universal Declaration of Human Rights, which coincides with the 30th anniversary of the Office of the High Commissioner for Human Rights, for these occasions two-day high-level event on human rights will be organized.
-Ahead of the Universal Declaration of Human Rights milestone celebration, starting on this year's, we will launch a year-long campaign to showcasing the UDHR by focusing on its legacy, relevance and activism.
-During the observance of the Human Rights Day 2023; the United Nations and the International Community will Commemorate the 75th Anniversary of the Universal Declaration of Human Rights.
+EVENTS: On December 10th; For the Human Rights Day 2024, we will commemorate the 76th anniversary of the Universal Declaration of Human Rights, which coincides with the 31st anniversary of the Office of the High Commissioner for Human Rights.
+For these occasions two-day high-level event on human rights will be organized.
+Ahead of the Universal Declaration of Human Rights milestone celebration, we will launch a year-long campaign to showcasing the UDHR by focusing on its legacy, relevance and activism.

 • Several conferences, webinars, workshops will be held from New York, Nairobi, Vienna and Geneva, You can participate to the Human Rights 75 Initiative.